1952 Cuban coup d'état: Background

 In 1940 a new democratic constitution had been ratified in Cuba.
 In order to engage in the elections following the constitution's ratification, Fulgencio Batista resigned from the military to focus on a career in politics.
 He ran for president with support from the Communist Revolutionary Union party, under the front banner of the Democratic Socialist Coalition.
-Batista was democratically elected and served a four-year tenure.
+Batista won the election that year and served a four-year tenure.
 After his tenure the constitution prohibited presidents from running for consecutive terms, so he had a proxy candidate Carlos Saladrigas Zayas run as his substitute.
 Saladrigas would be defeated in a landslide.
 After the electoral defeat Batista would leave Cuba for the United States, but remained head of the Cuban army.

-As the presidency of Carlos Prío Socarrás came to a close, he became highly criticized for corruption, making Batista believe he could win in the following 1952 election.
+As the presidency of Carlos Prío Socarrás came to a close, Batista believed he could win in the following 1952 election.
 He was legally allowed to run again since he had not served a term since 1944.
 Batista (a Senator at the time) ran under the label of his own United Action Party and believed his previous popularity would guarantee him victory.
 An opinion poll before the election predicted Batista coming in dead last in the election.
 Concerned about losing the 1952 presidential election Batista began to plot a coup with retired military officials and active troops.